willdahlgreen/nicar2022_qgis2/README.md

 Click `OK` to get out of the other windows too and you should see your filtered labels on the map:

 ![Filtered labels on your map](screenshots/qgis2_scrn40_labelling5.png)

 You might also want to add a background to the labels so they can be seen over land areas.
 Double click on the rule you created in the properties window of the power stations layer, and edit this in `Background`.

+You can also draw an outline around the text specifically in the `Buffer` tab.

 ![Adding a background to your labels](screenshots/qgis2_scrn41_labelling6.png)

-You can also go into the `Formatting` section to make labels wrap onto 2 lines after a certain amount of characters.
+If the text is quite long you can also go into the `Formatting` section to make labels wrap onto 2 lines after a certain amount of characters.

+For this try wrapping lines to nine characters.

 ![](screenshots/qgis2_scrn42_labelling7.png)

-You can connect points with labels via callout lines, but you need to install another plugin such as EasyCustomLabeling.
+At the moment the labels are a bit bunched up, so let's try to sort that.

+In the `callouts` section, in `style` select `Manhattan lines`.
+This draws a vertical and horizontal line to the point.

+Under `label anchor points` select `Top Centre`, this refers to the path the lines will take.

+However, not much is showing yet, as we haven't changed the local of the label.
+Under the `Placement` tab, make sure the `mode` is set to `Around Point` and adjust the `distance to `-60.0000`.

+This offsets the label from the point along the trajectory you set in the `callouts` section.

 ## Tips and tricks when exporting your map

+Now it's time for the final flourish.

 Print composer is where you go to get a map ready for publication.
 It allows you to add titles, scales, sources and then export them as a SVG or PNG.
 Using the power stations map that we labelled above, find `New Print Layout` under `Project` and in the box that pops up give it a name.
 Naming the print layout allows you to open it up again when the project is saved.